 From our experience with hundreds of price instruments, 95% of them correlate with the FutureChart with accuracy of about 85%-95% tested visually.
 The accuracy relates to timing: the timing accuracy of change-in-trend date may be of a few days (1-3) .

 The most effective way to experience projection lines accuracy is by comparing the real price with the forecast visually.
 Projection lines forecast accuracy depend on the specific price instrument.
 We do not guarantee 100% accuracy.

+In about 10% of the cases the lines may show an "flip" direction, up instead of down or down instead of up.
 The Neural Networks mathematics can provide solutions that are 180 degrees off the trend, it is up to Cycles-Trader to try and align the projection lines with the price.
 This is a manual process where we are trying to fit curves.
 This is the reason we sometimes provide a few weeks of out-of-sample period for validation with the forecasts.
-This process alone cannot fully mitigate this risk.
+This process alone cannot be fully mitigated.